-16 Feb LONDON & neighborhoods – part 2 Off the beaten paths
+16 Feb 5 days in LONDON & neighborhoods – part 2 Off the beaten paths

 You can’t say you properly visited London if you didn’t lost enough time under a big tree in one of the calm London parks.
 Green and well-finished, relaxing spots in the middle of the city where you can meet the colorful and discreet London humanity: bespetacled grannies, workers with paper bags eating their take-away lunches, groups of students studying stretched on blanchets.
 In some of them with 2 £ you can even hire one of the traditional sun beds for a nap if sun gives a break to foggy weather.

 You can’t say you visited any place if you didn’t take time to wander and get lost a little bit.
 Just to smell the city and memorize the sound that the too-little wooden steps in one of the tiny full-of-crazy-stuff shops makes under your shoes (a proper English shop has to have one of those staircases where is difficult to put an entire foot as you wear a 47 instead of a 37 of shoes).
 You will miss that sound once at home anyway.